Want to contribute? Fork us in GitHub!

 random.pseudo

-Here random.pseudo object represents float object with random value in range 0..1 (0 included, 1 excluded).
+Here the random.pseudo object represents a float object with a random value in the range 0..1 (0 included, 1 excluded).

 An array of 5 random values can be generated like this: